Mourning-404-Mutt/Mourning-404-Mutt/README.md

 i pass no judgement (not my place) ; i just kindly ask for the same

-i freely block/hide for whatever reason i see fit /nm ; nothing personal (pleeeeeease utilize the block/hide button babes it's okay to protect your space i ***promise***)
+i freely block/hide for whatever reason i see fit /nm ; nothing personal (pleeeeeease utilize the block/hide button babes it's okay to protect your space i ***promise***) (I tend to mass hide during pearl hunting. sorry)

 ^ with this, please tell me if im accidentally covering someone